 To learn more about the Healthcare Reform Bill, visit http://www.healthcare.gov.

 To help you understand the upcoming health care reform opportunities:

-Individuals can apply for a tax credit on the exchange to help them reduce the cost of their monthly premium.
-Small businesses purchasing on their exchange will may be eligible for tax credits to help them offer coverage to their employees.
-The website for individuals will be called the Marketplace (sometimes referred to as the exchange).
-For small employers, they will be able to purchase through the Small-employer Health Options Program (or the S.H.O.P. exchange).
+This is the only place individuals can apply for a tax credit through Avera Health Plans this year by clicking “Get A Quote or Apply” to help them reduce the cost of their monthly premium.
+The website for individuals will be called the Health Insurance Marketplace or sometimes referred to as the exchange.

 Yes, if you meet specific criteria such as being lawfully present in the United States you can purchase insurance on the Marketplace.
 Only those eligible will be able to apply for the tax credit.
 Get A Quote or Apply

-When you file your income tax return for 2014 with the IRS, probably by April 2015.
+When you file your income tax return with the IRS.

 Yes, if the employee has access to employer-sponsored insurance and decides not to take it, he/she may still enroll in coverage through the individual exchange or Avera Health Plans, but you will not be eligible for a tax credit unless the employer-sponsored coverage is unaffordable.

 2. Most people can get a break on costs.
 You may qualify for a tax credit and therefore, get lower costs on your monthly premiums and out-of-pocket costs.

 3. Gives you control.
 We will provide you comparisons of prices and benefits before you enroll.
 You can take your time to look, learn and research before you decide which plan to provide coverage for you and your family.